 Data pushers, on the other hand, collect and send the information in real-time.
 These devices tend to be more expensive as they offer far more functions and types of information than GPS data loggers.
 Installation is more difficult, as solutions using data pushers include two components – hardware, that is hardwired into the vehicle and is harder to remove and software, that allows the company to access the data sent from the hardware.

 Some companies are willing to pay the higher price of data pushers and the whole system due to information and functions that these solutions have to offer.
 Those functions include fuel management, location tracking, alerts and notifications, theft prevention, drivers and vehicle performance, reports and analysis of these reports and more.

-Every device and solution offers different functions, however, the above mentioned functionalities are the most common and most popular.
+Every device offers different functions, however, the above-mentioned functionalities are the most common and most popular.
 There are many companies offering special functions in their vehicle tracking system and it is therefore needed to thoroughly look through different offers if your company is looking for a special function.

 The least common type of tracking device is a data puller.
-This device is always on, collecting and saving information, which can be retrieved (pulled from the device) any time.
-This type of device is used when detailed information are not needed in real time and accessed anytime, but available whenever the data is needed.
+This device is always on, collecting and saving information, which can be retrieved (pulled from the device) anytime.
+This type of device is used when detailed information is not needed in real time and accessed anytime, but available whenever the data is needed.

 Tracking devices can be further divided into active or passive vehicle trackers.
 Active trackers collect and send the information collected in real-time.
 Data pushers can be considered as active tracking devices.
 These tracking devices and whole tracking systems are a more expensive fleet solution, however, offer many advantages.
 The advantages are brought by functions, which are already mentioned above.

 Having access to information from active trackers can lead to more effective business, however, the cost-effectiveness of these solutions for every company is in question.
 Installation of these devices and the systems can be more difficult and might require professional staff.